 Come and explore Churchill's Life of Leadership and his journey to Fulton.
 Visit the Church of St. Mary the Virgin, Aldermanbury and learn the story of its transformation.

 The Green Foundation Lecture, established in 1936, is a memorial to John Findley Green, a St. Louis attorney who graduated from Westminster in 1884.
 The lecture provides the occasion for person "of international reputation" to promote understanding of economic and social problems of international concern.

 Winston Churchill was the seventh Green Lecturer.
 He was preceded and succeeded by individuals that cumulatively represent an enduring legacy of thoughtful consideration of international issues.

 The Green Foundation Lecture is the most distinguished, but not the only, occasion for world leaders to speak at Westminster College.
 Former President Ronald Reagan spoke at the dedication of Edwina Sandys' Breakthrough sculpture outside the Museum in November 1990.

-The Enid and R. Crosby Kemper Lectureship, establish in 1979, created an alliance between the British Institute of the United States and the Winston Churchill Memorial & Library.
-The lectureship brings authorities on British history or Sir Winston Churchill to the Memorial.
+The Enid and R. Crosby Kemper Lectureship, establish in 1979, created an alliance between the British Institute of the United States and Winston Churchill Memorial & Library.
+The lectureship brings authorities on British history or Sir Winston Churchill to the Museum.
 The official biographer of Churchill, Martin Gilbert, gave the inaugural lecture in 1981.